 6-9 Month Olds

 By this stage, your child may be starting to sit up independantly.
-It’s good to encourage this by putting some simple toys in front of them that they can play with such as stacking toys.
+It’s good to encourage this by putting some simple toys in front of them that they can play with such as soft ball.

 Crocheted Ball